mjpritchard/test-decap-help/content/docs/software-on-jasmin/creating-and-using-miniforge-environments.md

 instead, but the above command is a workaround for the fact that you have not run "conda init", the reasons for which are explained above.)

-Your command prompt will then change to include "(base) " at the start, in order to remind you that this environment is activated.
+Your command prompt will then change to include `(base) ` at the start, in order to remind you that this environment is activated.
 You can deactivate the environment by typing: